 4. Power of attorney (signed by the Legal Representative) with detailed instructions on the type and quantity of seals required

-- Set up rules that prohibit a Business Development Manager to stamp contracts above a certain value and have clear provisions of this in his/her labor contract.
-In case of misbehavior, the employee would be liable for any financial losses
+- Set up rules that prohibit a Business Development Manager to stamp contracts above a certain value and have clear provisions of this in his or her labor contract.
+In the case of misbehavior, the employee would be liable for any financial losses.

-- Clarify who is authorized to use the Legal Representative’s seal in his/her absence and consequences for misusing the chop
+- Clarify who is authorized to use the Legal Representative’s seal in his or her absence and consequences for misusing the chop.

 - Track and record chop usage – ask employees to fill in and sign a form stating when, why, and who used the seal.

 Starting your own business or relocating to another city can be daunting at first sight.
 S.J.
 Grand’s expertise, however, will guide you in the right direction.

 Contact us to avail of our special services on business start-up, taxation, and more.
 Our experienced team has the necessary expertise and the know-how to support you with your business – have a look at the services we offer.

 Moreover, investing and capitalizing on Cloud-based technology for your company, such as Kwikdroid will help you in managing your business with great control, transparency, and efficiency.

 If you are interested, go to our Kwikdroid page to request a demo and see the prices and packages we offer.